-Another energy-conscious renovation homeowners can implement doesn’t exist inside of the home but actually surrounds the home itself: insulated vinyl siding.
-There are a number of benefits (as well as several disadvantages) to choosing insulated vinyl siding, many related to its energy efficiency.
+Another energy-conscious renovation homeowners can implement doesn’t exist inside of the home but surrounds the home itself: insulated vinyl siding.
+There are many benefits (as well as several disadvantages) to choosing insulated vinyl siding, much related to its energy efficiency.

 If you’re thinking of building a home or renovating your home’s exterior, talk with a Best Pick to find out what type of siding is the right fit for you.